airshipit/shipyard/docs/API.md

   to retrieve the configDocs

 * 409 Conflict
-  * If a commit_configdocs action is in progress.
+  * If a commitconfigdocs POST is in progress.
   * If any collections exist in the Shipyard Buffer unless bufferMode=replace or bufferMode=append.
   * If bufferMode=append, and the collection being posted is already in the